CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 ^#^^#^ One Data

-One functionality where Stata differs than most other statistical or data analysis software is that Stata can only have a single data set open at a time.
-(You can open a second instance of Stata to open a second data set, but the two instances cannot communicate.)
+One functionality where Stata differs than most other statistical or data analysis software is that Stata can only work with a single data set at a time.

 Any command you run knows to operate on the data set you have open.
 For example, there is a command [`summarize`][summarizing the data] which provides summary information about variables.
 The command is simply `summarize`, there is no need to direct it towards a specific data set.

 If you have multiple data sets you need to work with, you can either

 1. Switch between the two data sets as needed.
-This can be burdensome, though tools such as [`preserve`][Temporarily preserving and restoring data] help greatly.
+This can be burdensome, though tools such as [`preserve`][Temporarily preserving and restoring data] or
+   [`frames`][Frames] help greatly.

 2. Merge the data sets, the better option.
 We'll discuss [merging][merging files] towards the end of the course.

-^#^^#^^#^ Frames

-Stata 16 has introduced the concept of ["frames"](https://www.stata.com/new-in-stata/multiple-datasets-in-memory/) which allows you to work with more than one data set at a time in a limited capacity.
-We will not be covering this functionality in these notes at this time; but see an upcoming set of notes on Stata 16's new features.

 ^#^^#^ Give Stata a command